The Federal Government has appointed Dr Sylvie Nantcha as a member of a technical commission on migration.

 Flight and migration are among the biggest challenges of our time, Ms Nantcha, a member of the CDU and chairman of The African Network of Germany (TANG), said after the announcement of her appointment.

-“It is high time that we deal with the question of why so many people in recent years feel forced to leave their homeland.
+“It is high time that we dealt with the question of why so many people in recent years feel forced to leave their homeland.
 And only when we have identified and understood the diverse reasons of escape and irregular migration that we will be able to fight the causes of flight.”

 Nantcha, who was born in August 1974 in Maroua, Cameroon, holds a doctorate degree in German studies.
 She was elected the first Afro-German CDU councillor in Freiburg and Germany in 2009.
 As city councillor (2009-2014), she was spokeswoman for the CDU Group on Education and Integration.